Funds Required For First Time Home Buyer On Home Purchase

 Besides the 3.5% down payment, a first time home buyer will need to come up with closing costs to close on the home purchase.

-- However, the home buyer can get a seller’s concession towards the buyer’s closing costs so the buyer does not have to pay a single penny in closing costs.
+- So the buyer does not have to pay a single penny in closing costs

 Lender’s Credit Towards Closing Costs To First Time Home Buyer